stripe-samples/checkout-one-time-payments/server/php/README.md

 php -S localhost:4242
 ```

 4. If you're using the html client, go to `localhost:4242` to see the demo.
-For
-   react, visit `localhost:3000`.